Tux/CSV/README.md

 Additional (still incomplete) documentation in [the `doc` directory](/doc), including [a markdown version](/doc/Text-CSV.md).
 Check out also the [examples](/examples).

-Copying
+License
 -------
-Copyright (c) 2015-2019 H.Merijn Brand.
+Copyright (c) 2015-2020 H.Merijn Brand.
 All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the same terms as Raku itself, which is GNU General Public License or Artistic License 2.

 Recent changes can be (re)viewed in the public GIT repository at https://github.com/Tux/CSV